chmp/cargo-wop/Readme.md

 ```bash
 cargo wop manifest my-script.rs
 ```

-# How-To's
-## Building static C libraries

-To build a static C library, simply specify a `[lib]` target with the correct flags set:
+For example, simply specify a `[lib]` target with the correct flags set to build a static C library:

 ```rust
 //!
 My script